Azure-Player/azure.datafactory.tools/en-us/messages_index.md

 ADFT0029 | Unknown object type: *type*.
 ADFT0030 | AzType '$AzType' is not supported.
 ADFT0031 | Empty value in config file.
 Path: [*path*].
 Check previous warnings.
+ADFT0032 | The process is exiting the function.
+Do fix the issue and run again.